iclr-blogposts/2023/_posts/2022-12-01-bsuite-applications.md

 ### 4.1 Incorrect Hyperparameter
 As discussed in the previous section, hyperparameters are of major importance to the performance of a RL algorithm.
 A missing or incorrect hyperparameter will not necessarily prevent a program from running, but most such bugs will severely degrade performance.
 Using bsuite can quickly expose poor performance of an algorithm at a low cost to the practitioner.

 Example: Figure 11 shows the default PPO implementation against a PPO implementation with an erroneous learning rate of $1\mathrm{e}{-3}$.
 Many hyperparameters such as total training steps and maximum buffer size are usually coded using scientific notation since they are so large; consequently, it is easy to forget the 'minus sign' when coding the learning rate and instead code the learning rate as $1e3$.
-The results on *msuite* show that performance has degraded severely from an OTS implementation, and more investigation into the code is required.
-One of the authors of this blog post would have saved roughly a day of training a PPO agent in their own work had they realized this mistake.
+The results on msuite show that performance has degraded severely from an OTS implementation, and more investigation into the code is required.
+One of the authors of this blog post would have saved roughly a day of training a PPO agent in their own work had they realized this exact mistake.

 <div style="text-align: center;">

 {% include figure.html path="assets/img/2022-12-01-bsuite-applications/radar41.png" class="img-fluid" %}

 <div class="caption">
     Figure 11.
-Comparison of default DQN with varying learning rates.
+Comparison of default PPO with miscoded PPO.
 </div>

 </div>